-You should visit the prehistoric caves of Ongna if you're interested in the prehistoric paintings, the offbeat places and the old legends.
+You should visit the prehistoric caves of Ongna if you're interested in the prehistoric cave paintings, the prehistoric rock paintings in India, the offbeat places, the aliens and the old legends.

-It’s also the place of the World that stole my heart because of its Bastar Tribal people.
+It’s the place of the World that stole my heart because of its Bastar Tribal people.

 Today, I let my Indian friend from Raigarh, Debayan Sarkhel, introduce you one of the offbeat marvels of his area.

 Let’s discover the prehistoric caves of Ongna, close to Raigarh.